-While this is an area which I cover as a specialist, I don’t recall myself as a WPO dedicated speed master or Jedi or Guru or…..whatever you want to say.
+While this is an area that I cover as a specialist, I don’t recall myself as a WPO dedicated speed master or Jedi or Guru or…..whatever you want to say.
 Let’s be clear: I can probably help you to speed up your WP site, and not only that, but i won’t write a dedicated article on that nor try to sell you a course on how to achieve that in 5 steps.
 There are far better and more experienced developers on such matters out there and i still think that it’s not as simple as many try to sell you the work.
-It requires a bit of time, knowledge passion and experience.
-Also as everything it’s a bit of hit and miss to find the right balance between usability and performances.
+It requires a bit of time, knowledge passion, and experience.
+Also as with everything, it’s a bit of hit-and-miss finding the right balance between usability and performance.

 So i will tell you this story, a real one that has happened (sigh) to me.

-I wanted to help a friend of mine, which is not very wealthy and had a shitty slow site, but as he’s a good lad, and i wanted to do a positive act for the day i offered to help him optimize his website for free.
+I wanted to help a friend of mine, which is not very wealthy and had a slow site, but as he’s a good lad, and I wanted to do a positive act for the day i offered to help him optimize his website for free.

 This is where it all started.
-I worked overnight to deliver in the morning as I wanted to make him happy and impress.
+I worked overnight to deliver in the morning to make him happy and impressed.
 And this was the result :

 Impressed uh!
 I was quite happy about the results, coming back from his old 65%!

-Some functions were broken in the site, nothing big at the start, so i re-checked the optimization and i saw that something was not right there.
+Some functions were broken in the site, but nothing big at the start, so I re-checked the optimization and I saw that something was not right there.

 The site was having some redirection problems and some other missing things.
-I tried to fix, but then the site started to go crazy, out of control.
+I tried to fix it, but then the site started to go crazy, and out of control.